Stubs42/OrangeLine/README.md

 SCL CV input: Polyphonic input to set SCL per cv output channel

-SCL Attenuation Trimpod: Attenuator for the CV input
+SCL Attenuation Trimpod: Attenuator for the CV input, positiv (unipolar), negative (bipolar)

 S&H Button.
 Switches whether a cv change on output should occur on evry clock tick (S&H off) or only when a trigger output on that channel occured.